groupoid/per.ex/README.md

 Per’s elegance rests on firm theoretical ground.
 Here, we reflect on key meta-theorems for Classical MLTT with General Inductive Types, drawing from CIC’s lineage:

 * **Soundness and Completeness**: Per’s type checker is sound—every term it accepts has a type under MLTT’s rules [Paulin-Mohring, 1996].
-  Completeness holds relative to our bidirectional algorithm: if a term is well-typed in MLTT, Per can infer or check it, assuming proper context management [Harper & Licata, 2007].
-Our infer and check duo ensures this duality.
+  This ensures that every term accepted by Per is typable in the underlying theory.
+  Relative to the bidirectional type checking algorithm, context is appropriately managed [Harper & Licata, 2007].
+  The interplay of inference and checking modes guarantees this property.
 * **Canonicity, Normalization, and Totality**: Canonicity guarantees that every closed term of type `Nat` normalizes to `zero` or `succ n` [Martin-Löf, 1984].
 Per’s normalize achieves strong normalization—every term reduces to a unique normal form—thanks to CIC’s strict positivity [Coquand & Paulin-Mohring, 1990].
 Totality follows: all